THE FOLLOWING MAY NOT BE REPRODUCED

 A lighting designer had seen what was required and did it without prompting.
 Yes, it was wrong to touch equipment that was not mine, but I knew in my mind what was needed and that the band would appreciate the result.
 I remember thinking (and may have voiced to them) that they should consider incorporating a lighting designer to assist them in all their tear-downs. (-:

-Have you often gotten back stage at other productions?
+Do you often go back stage at other productions?

 If so, what is noticed by you the most?

 I go to many shows and events outside my own in the run of a season, but don't get back stage as often as I would like.
 When I do, I look for organisation.
 I look to see how the Road Manager or Stage Manager has things laid out for the techs and crew.
 Are there spare items readily accessible?
 Are there power outlets where they might be necessary?
 Does each stage crew person have a flashlight?
-Is it suitable for backstage work?
+Is it suitable for backstage work, or is it (shudder) a cell phone in `flashlight' mode?

 Since you are critiquing other productions,

-what, in your opinnion, is the worst mistake
+what, in your opinion, is the worst mistake

 lighting designers make today?